fishcus/KAP-manual/en/integration/microstrategy_10_4.en.md

 For the installation information, please refer to [Kyligence ODBC Driver tutorial](../driver/kyligence_odbc.en.md).

-The Kyligence ODBC Driver needs to be installed in the machine or virtual environment where your Microstrategy Intelligenec Server is installed.
+The Kyligence ODBC Driver needs to be installed in the machine or virtual environment where your MicroStrategy Intelligence Server is installed.

 ### Setting Database Instance in MicroStrategy